Other Grafting Technologies

 Our mission is to provide the most Caring and Compassionate Leading Edge Surgical Care possible and to always hold the patient in the highest regard, respecting their desires and needs for treatment.

 Schedule an online appointment or call us today at (626)440-0099Make an Appointment

 Distraction osteogenesis (DO) is a relatively new method of treatment for selected deformities and defects of the oral and facial skeleton.
 The concept though was first conceived in 1903.
 In the 1950’s, a Russian orthopedic surgeon, Dr. Gabriel Ilizarov slowly perfected the surgical and postoperative management of distraction osteogenesis to correct deformities and repair defects of the arms and legs.
 His work went mostly unnoticed until he presented to the Western Medical Society in the mid-1960’s.

 Distraction osteogenesis was initially used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and more importantly technological advances made in the field of distraction osteogenesis have provided oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities of the oral and facial skeleton including vertical defects in the alveolar ridge (bony ridge housing the teeth).
 In these specific vertical defects, the alveolar ridge can be slowly moved to increase height with the assistance of a small appliance fixed to the bone.
 After healing, the ridge is now positioned properly for the placement of dental implants.

 Drs.
-Elias and Jun use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
+Elias, Jun, Stephens and Verratti use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
 If you have questions about distraction osteogenesis and how it may apply to you, please call our office and schedule an appointment with Drs.
-Elias or Jun.
+Elias, Jun, Stephens or Verratti.